Frequently Asked Questions

 to determine accurately; when saturation is zero, hue is undefined.
 For systems which must be able to

 differentiate all colors, saturated and unsaturated, HSI representation can introduce significant problems.

-We have found that for general recognition and classification of objects which may be multicolored,
+We have found that for general identification of objects which may be multicolored,

 contrary to conventional wisdom, the disadvantages of HSI space will almost always outweigh any